 1. At the beginning of the proceeding, the Court will consider whether or not the interests of the minor require the appointment of counsel.
-If the Court finds that the interests of the minor do require such protection, the Court will appoint counsel to represent him/her, whether or
+If the Court finds that the interests of the minor do require such protection, the Court will appoint counsel to represent him/her, whether or not the minor is able to afford counsel.
+The minor will not be present in court unless he/she so requests or the Court so orders.

-- 2. If the cited parent of the minor appears without counsel and is unable to afford counsel, the Court must appoint counsel for the parent, unless the parent knowingly and intelligently waives the right to be represented by counsel.
-The Court will not appoint the same attorney to represent both the minor and his/her parent. - 3.
-The Court may appoint either the public defender or private counsel.
+2. If the cited parent of the minor appears without counsel and is unable to afford counsel, the Court must appoint counsel for the parent, unless the parent knowingly and intelligently waives the right to be represented by counsel.
+The Court will not appoint the same attorney to represent both the minor and his/her parent.

+3. The Court may appoint either the public defender or private counsel.
 If private counsel is appointed, he/she will receive a reasonable sum for compensation and expenses, the amount of which will be determined by the Court.
 That amount must be paid by the real parties in interest (but not by the minor) in such proportion as the Court believes to be just.
-If, however, the Court finds that any of the real parties in interest cannot afford counsel, the attorney fees will be paid by the Court or County as statutorily appropriate, wholly or in part. - 4.
-The Court may continue the proceeding for not more than 30 days, as necessary, to appoint counsel and to enable counsel to become acquainted with the case.
+If, however, the Court finds that any of the real parties in interest cannot afford counsel, the attorney fees will be paid by the Court or County as statutorily appropriate, wholly or in part.

-Date:

-By:
+4. The Court may continue the proceeding for not more than 30 days, as necessary, to appoint counsel and to enable counsel to become acquainted with the case.

+Date:\\\\\

+By:\\\\\

 Deputy Clerk

-PARTY WIHOUT ATTORNEY OR ATTORNEY STATE BAR NUMBER NAME: FIRM NAME: STREET ADDRESS:

-CITY: STATE: ZIP CODE:

-TELEPHONE NO: FAX NO:

-E-MAIL ADDRESS:

-ATTORNEY FOR (name):

-, ,

-SUPERIOR COURT OF CALIFORNIA, COUNTY OF SISKIYOU

-STREET ADDRESS: MALING ADDRESS:

-CITY AND ZIP CODE:

-BRANCH NAME

-D. C. 0405 11111050

-Petitioner/Plaintiff: Respondent/Defendant: CASE NUMBER:

-Respondent Detendant.

-REQUEST FOR COURT REPORTER

-BY A PARTY WITH A FEE WAIVER
+PARTY WIHOUT ATTORNEY OF NAME: FIRM NAME: STREET ADDRESS: ATTORNEY STATE BAR NUMBER CITY: TELEPHONE NO: E-MAIL ADDRESS: ATTORNEY FOR (name): STATE: FAX NO: ZIP CODE: SUPERIOR COURT OF CALIFORNIA, COUNTY OF SISKIYOU STREET ADDRESS: MAILING ADDRESS: CITY AND ZIP CODE: BRANCH NAME Petitioner/Plaintiff: Respondent/Defendant: CASE NUMBER: REQUEST FOR COURT REPORTER BY A PARTY WITH A FEE WAIVER

 A party who has been granted a waiver of court fees and costs may request the services of a court reporter for a proceeding for which a reporter is not normally available and for which an electronic recording is not provided.
 See policy regarding official court reporters, local rule 2.02.

 A request must be made for each proceeding for which a reporter is requested, and must be filed with the clerk at least 10 calendar days before the date set for the proceeding, or at the time the proceeding is scheduled if less than 10 days away, or at such other time as the court may require.
 Failure to comply with this request procedure may result in the court being unable to provide a court reporter or a continuance of the hearing.
-Note: The court is not obligated to provide a transcript free of charge to a party who has been granted a waiver of court fees and
+Note: The court is not obligated to provide a transcript free of charge to a party who has been granted a waiver of court fees and costs.

-costs.

 If eligible, the court will try to schedule a court reporter for the date/time of the court proceeding but cannot guarantee that one will be available.
 Given the general unavailability of court reporters, availability of a court reporter will not be given until the day of the trial or hearing.

 REQUEST

-I, had a waiver of court fees and costs approved by the court on (date), and I request a court reporter for □ trial □ hearing on (date)
+, had a waiver of court fees and costs approved by the court on (date) , and I request a court reporter for □ trial □ hearing on (date)

-Date Signature
+Date\\\\\

+Cia in at u JIG natu e

-SC-CV-5 Mandatory Form REQUEST FOR COURT REPORTER BY A PARTY WITH A FEE WAIVER
+SC-CV-5 Mandatory Form REQUEST FOR COURT REPORTER BY A PARTY WITH A FEE WAIVER INDEX

-INDEX